Let's find the best solution for you and your partner!

 Billy, impossible to get out!

-Your puppy destroys everything because he just doesn't know what he should or shouldn't do, it's part of his education!
-Think of dental pain, it's a dog but it's still a baby.
+Your puppy is destroying everything because he simply doesn't know what he should or shouldn't do; it's part of his training!
+Think about the teething pain; he's a dog, but he's still a baby.

-I would say that for the majority of adult dogs or young adults who do not have the recall, it is a poor learning from puppy, hence the importance of getting closer to professionals who match you from the youngest age of your dog.
+I would say that for the majority of adult or young adult dogs that do not have recall, it is due to poor training from puppyhood, hence the importance of getting in touch with professionals who suit you from the earliest age of your dog.

-Again, this is a problem with poor learning, or even lack of learning when your companion was a puppy.
-And sometimes, it is a relational concern or a problem of fears rooted towards the outside. (but these latter hypotheses do not represent the majority of cases at all)
+Again, this is a problem of poor training, or even a lack of training, when your companion was a puppy.
+And sometimes, it's a relationship issue or a problem with deep-seated fears of the outside world.
+(But these latter hypotheses represent far fewer cases.)